discopop-project/discopop/test/README.md

     `python3 main.py --cu-xml=SimplePipelineData.xml --dep-file=SimplePipelineDep.txt`

-You should now be able to see the pipeline pattern found in the target application along with its stages and OpenMP constructs for parallelization.
+You should now be able to see the pipeline pattern found in the target application along with its stages alongside suitable OpenMP constructs for parallelization.
 You can access a sample output in [patterns.txt](simple_pipeline/data/patterns.txt).